C2SM/c2sm.github.io/models/icon.md

 ```bash
 cd run && sbatch ./exp.mch_ch_lowres.run
 ```

-You may need to change the account in the runscript to one that you are allowed to use.
-Alternatively, you can also add `--account <my_account_id>` to the sbatch command.
+You may need to adjust the account in the runscript to match your permissions.
+Alternatively, you can include `--account <my_account_id>` in the `sbatch` command.

 ## Input files